renepickhardt/metalcon/graphityServer/README.md

 >/etc/graphity/

 in which the server will live for now.
+Therefore make sure to have enough space available there for your database.
+Otherwise you can change the database directory in the configuration file.

 ## 4. Deploy to Tomcat